gearglow/ReptiliaWithATwist/The List - Outtakes.md

 Hermione switched to Bulgarian.
 "I _said,_ we're lesbians, you idiot!"

 Krum scoffed.
-"You just haven't met the right man yet.
+"Bah!
+You just haven't met the right man yet.
 Come with me, I show you how a _real_ man treats a lady."

 All three girls stood at that, and unleashed a tightly-focused aura of pure, unadulterated, pants-shitting terror upon him.

-"Leave now," Hermione growled, "before you have to be carried out in a pine box."
+"Run, little boy," Hermione growled, "before you have to be carried out in a pine box."

 Krum _whimpered,_ a low, primal sound like that of a cornered prey animal, before turning tail and fleeing like the hounds of hell were after him.